Classroom & Learning Technology

-The Brandeis Lecture Capture Program includes 20+ classrooms equipped with fully automated recording systems as well as access to capture software that can be utilized in any classroom on campus.
-The Echo360 Active Learning Platform is comprised of a suite of tools for recording live lectures in the classrooms, pre-recording lectures for students to watch outside of class, as well as interactive tools intended to be used in the classroom to enhance student engagement.
+The Brandeis Lecture Capture Program includes 40+ classrooms equipped with fully automated recording systems as well as access to capture software that can be utilized in any classroom on campus.
+The Echo360 Active Learning Platform is comprised of a suite of tools for recording live lectures in the classrooms, managing video content including Zoom recorings, pre-recording lectures for students to watch outside of class, as well as interactive tools intended to be used in the classroom to enhance student engagement.
 The platform is designed to enhance student learning through interaction and engagement and also allow faculty to track student engagement through the platform's comprehensive analytics tools.

 Ensemble is a platform for streamlined video capture, video management, and video publishing available to Brandeis faculty members and staff to host online videos (e.g., lectures, course video, films, etc.).
 These videos can also be used in LATTE as part of a course.